 - Concurrent training, meaning when you perform both strength training and cardio, can lead to diminishing returns on your efforts in the gym.
 Cardio activates different and opposite signaling mechanisms in your cells compared to strength training.
 In other words: cardio tells your muscles to get better at cardio, while your gym sessions tell you to get bigger and stronger.
-This is, fortunately, a dose-dependent thing.
+The good news is that this is a dose-dependent thing.
 You can’t combine a career as a marathon runner with bodybuilding and expect satisfying results, but doing some cardio with your lifting is the ideal way to structure your training.

 - Cardio is not time efficient.
 As you know by now, you need to burn more calories than you eat to lose fat.
 Simply eating less is one way to accomplish that goal.
 Increasing your energy expenditure through exercise is another.
 However, you need to perform a lot of cardio if you want to burn off enough calories for any significant effect on your body fat levels.
 Burning 500 calories through cardio means up to an hour of work unless you are already highly trained and can keep your intensity high.
 Eliminating 500 calories from your diet is instantaneous.

 Considering these drawbacks, maybe it’s a better idea to just skip cardio altogether?
 Then you could focus on getting in shape through diet and strength training alone.
 You could do that, but hold on.
 There are benefits to be had from including some cardio in your cutting program as long as you keep the amount and intensity of the cardio in check.